vagmi/projectmd/README.md

 - 🔌 **Backend agnostic** - Currently supports GitHub, extensible to GitLab, Jira, etc.
 - ⚡ **Fast** - Built with Rust using pest parser

+## Why ProjectMD?

+As developers who work with AI coding assistants, we wanted a project management system that:

+1. **Lives in plain text** - Easy to version control, diff, and merge
+2. **Is LLM-readable** - AI assistants can easily parse and understand your project structure
+3. **Integrates with existing tools** - Syncs with GitHub Issues, not replacing but enhancing
+4. **Stays out of the way** - No databases, no servers, just files
+5. **Works from the CLI** - Because that's where we live

+Perfect for solo developers and small teams who prefer text files over web interfaces.

 ## Installation

 ```bash